survivejs/webpack-book/manuscript/developing/02_development_server.md

 T> [dotenv](https://www.npmjs.com/package/dotenv) allows you to define environment variables through a _.env_ file. _dotenv_ allows you to control the host and port setting of the setup quickly.

 T> Enable the `historyFallback` flag if you are using HTML5 History API based routing.

-T> If you want even better output, consider [error-overlay-webpack-plugin](https://www.npmjs.com/package/error-overlay-webpack-plugin) as it shows the origin of the error better.

 ## Accessing development server from the network